 Read the latest commentary on quarterly epidemiological data in Scotland:

 - Quarterly epidemiological data on Clostridioides difficile infection, Escherichia coli bacteraemia, Staphylococcus aureus bacteraemia and Surgical Site Infection in Scotland.
-January to March (Q1) 2019 02 Jul 2019
+July to September (Q3) 2019 07 Jan 2020

 Protocol for the Scottish Surveillance Programme for Clostridioides difficile infection: user manual